Bulacan's 6th congressional district

 Bulacan's 6th congressional district is one of the seven congressional districts of the Philippines in the province of Bulacan.
 It has been represented in the House of Representatives since 2022.
-The district consists of municipalities in southcentral and eastern Bulacan, namely Angat, Norzagaray, and Santa Maria.
-It is currently represented in the 20th Congress by Salvador A. Pleyto of the Lakas–CMD.
+The district consists of municipalities in southcentral and eastern Bulacan, namely: Angat, Norzagaray, and Santa Maria.
+It is currently represented in the 20th Congress by Salvador A. Pleyto of the Partido Federal ng Pilipinas (PFP).